 - They will be introduced to basic design skills, beginner programming concepts, and simple strategies to make their very own games

 - Students are encouraged to work at their own pace. ─More advanced students can be introduced to more advanced topics as well!

 Meet the Instructor

 Dan Manzo is a programmer, pedagogue, and musician with interests in web applications, interactive media & gaming, information technology education, and multimedia performance.
-He is currently pursuing a Master of Science degree in Interactive Media and Game Development where his primary research focuses on virtual reality and interactive media used in educational environments.
+He is currently pursuing a Master of Science degree in Interactive Media & Game Development where his primary research focuses on virtual reality and interactive media used in educational environments.